romana/romana.github.io/how/details.md

 These kind of layer 3 designs are popular because of their simplicity and performance and are often used as the underlay network for cloud deployments.
 An important point to remember about these designs is that they frequently take advantage of [route aggregation]( http://www.linktionary.com/r/route_aggregation.html) to further simplify operations.

-Briefly stated, route aggregation is method of simplifying router configuration by minimizing the number of routes a network device needs to maintain.
+Briefly stated, route aggregation is a method of simplifying router configuration by minimizing the number of routes a network device needs to maintain.
 This is achieved by organizing network address ranges (CIDRs) in a way that is 'topologically significant'.
 That is, each part of the network can only contain addresses from a specific CIDR block.
 By organizing the addresses hierarchically, the number of routes needed to reach every endpoint is reduced.

 The diagram below shows how route aggregation makes all endpoints in the network reachable with just a few routes configured on the leaf and spine devices.
-It illustrates how a 10/8 network (with up to 16M IP addresses) could be partitioned across 2 spines and 4 leaves so that each spine port forwards packets to one of four /10 networks (one on each leaf) and each leaf forwards packets to one of 64 ports configured with a /16 network.
+It illustrates how a 10/8 network (with up to 16M IP addresses) could be partitioned across two spines and four leaves so that each spine port forwards packets to one of four /10 networks (one on each leaf) and each leaf forwards packets to one of 64 ports configured with a /16 network.

 ![Route Aggregation](/images/Aggregation.png)

-With this configuration, each spine device is configured with the *same* 4 static routes, one to each leaf device.
+With this configuration, each spine device is configured with the *same* four static routes, one to each leaf device.
 Each leaf device is configured with one route to each port (ignoring ECMP and other fabric related configuration details of spine or leafs).
 The routes on the leafs are sequential and differ across leaf devices only by an offset in the second octet of the CIDR.

 The simplicity of this design is undeniable.
 It is compact, intuitive and predictable, and delivers high performance as well.
 Which is why it is so popular among large data center operators and the basis for most cloud network underlay designs.

-One constraint imposed by a routed access design is that it *requires endpoint IP addresses conform to the route aggregation hierarchy*.
+A constraint imposed by a routed access design is that it *requires endpoint IP addresses be assigned in a way that conforms to the route aggregation hierarchy*.

 One obvious way to relax this constraint is to update the network devices with individual host routes (/32 CIDRs) to the specific endpoints that do not conform to the hierarchy.